 Our vetting and boarding costs are more expensive than the adoption fee we charge.
 We will receive some dogs that are already fixed or current on their vaccines and sometimes we receive very sick dogs that cost up to thousands of dollars to treat.
 Fees from the healthy and more adoptable dogs help with the cost for the care of the others.

-After you have sent our application back to us and it has been accepted, we will call and schedule a home visit.
+After you have sent our application back to us and it has been accepted, we will call and schedule a home visit or meet and greet.
 Once the home visit is approved we will work with you to help choose the perfect dog for your family, or schedule a time to meet the one you are wanting.
 If you decide its not a good fit we can try and match you to another who would possibly be a better fit for you and your family.
 We offer a 7 day trial run with your dog so we can ensure that it is the best fit for your home and family.
 If within the 7 days you choose to return the dog and cancel your contract, half of the adoption fee will be returned and half will be kept as a donation where we can provide a tax receipt.
 There are some exceptions where the full adoption fee will be returned.

 Try to be patient with us.
 We understand that the adoption process may take time, but we are unpaid and run completely by volunteers.
 We do this process to assure that everyone ends up in the best situation possible.